You are here

 Watching Birds' Behavior

 To distinguish one bird from a similar one, watch what the bird does, how it moves.
 Does it flick its wings?
 Bob up and down?
 Flip its tail?
+The White-breasted Nuthatch (right) works its way down the trunk of a tree, while the Brown Creeper works its way up.
 A field guide usually mentions these behaviors, and watching for them can help you determine which bird is which.
-It's like detective work: gather enough clues, and you'll solve the mystery.
+It's like detective work: gather enough clues, and you'll solve the mystery!

 Watching Birds’ Behavior